MatMoore/korean-study-cards/README.md

 These things would be great [pull requests](http://hisham.hm/2016/01/01/how-to-make-a-pull-request-on-github-a-quick-tutorial/):

-- Sound
+- Let the user hear each number in Korean
-- Gamification
+- Add numbers > 10
-- Show numbers > 10
+- Translate from English -> Korean instead of just Korean -> English
-- Translating from English -> Korean
+- Some kind of gamification
-- Sentences with counting particles
+- Add full sentences with counting particles
-- Sino-Korean numbers
+- Add Sino-Korean numbers (Korean has two number systems; I only implemented the pure Korean numbers)
-- Things that aren't numbers
+- Add Things that aren't numbers

 ## Licence